ColinACampbell/info2180-lab1/README.md

 # INFO2180 Lab 1

-This is Lab 1 for <Your Name>
+This is Lab 1 for Colin Campbell

-Of course, change <Your Name> to your actual name.
+## Branching